Latest guidance on marking following the transition period

-UKCA (UK Conformity Assessed) marking is the proposed UK product marking requirement that is needed for products being placed on the UK market, substituting the EU requirements for CE Marking.
+UKCA marking (UK Conformity Assessed marking) is the proposed UK product marking requirement that will be needed for products being placed on the UK market, substituting the EU requirements for CE Marking.

 UKCA can be used to replace the CE Marking requirements at the end of the European Union exit transition period.
-This is referred to officially as the implementation period completion day (“IP Completion day”) at 11:00 p.m. on December 31, 2020.
+This is referred to officially as the implementation period completion day (“IP Completion day”) which is scheduled to occur at 23:00 on 31st December 2020.